How can you be more nimble? Are you in an agile enterprise?

 Too often in any regulated environment there are several types of issues:

-1) Problem: A lack of understanding of the compliance requirements within the organization responsible for compliance.
+1) Problem: A lack of understanding of the compliance requirements, and SAP provided tools which support compliance, within the organization responsible for compliance.

 Solution: On any new project, or before any major undertaking ensure that the entire project team reads and reviews the relevant regulations and compliance requirements.
 In other words, get the actual language of the regulations and ensure that every team member reads them before the project begins.
 Do a little online research and get a better understanding of the requirements.

-2) Problem: Compliance triggers defined at unnecessary control points such as having controls on a Development sandbox (this is a misunderstanding of compliance requirements).
+2) Problem: Compliance triggers defined at unnecessary control points such as having controls on a Development sandbox.

 Solution: Move any “serial gates” (those processes that stop all other activities until they are completed) to as late in the process as possible.

-3) Problem: Compliance processes with too many serial process streams or “gates” where everything must stop completely until the gate is successfully navigated (in an FDA validated environment there will always be a need for some “gates”).
+3) Problem: Compliance processes with too many serial process streams or “gates” where everything must stop completely until the gate is successfully navigated (in an FDA validated environment there will always be a need for some of these serial “gates”).

 Solution: To the extent possible, combine the number and frequency of serial gates to reduce the overall number of “hard” compliance points.
 However, use some thought here and be sure that where it makes sense, at logical breakpoints, where an item may not have to go all the way back to the beginning of the process that you also break up any of the gates.
 One huge gate with numerous controls and reviews may not be productive either.
 Think of it like this, if the gate can be used to efficiently find and resolve an issue earlier in the process, where it is easier to correct then that might be a good use.